antonodu/antonodu/README.md

 - Tools: Git, GitHub, VS Code
 - Other Interests: Web Accessibility

-🌱 I'm currently working on a project for a fictional music festival
+🌱 I'm currently working on a project for a quiz website

 📫 How to reach me: